make-all/tuya-local/custom_components/tuya_local/devices/README.md

 matched even if it is not sending the dp at the time when adding a new device.
 It can also be used to match a range of devices that have variations in the extra attributes that are sent.

+### `force`

+*Optional, default false.*

+A boolean setting to mark dps as requiring an explicit update request to fetch.
+Many energy monitoring smartplugs require this, without a explicit request to update them, such plugs will only return monitoring data rarely or never.
+Devices can misbehave if this is used on dps that do not require it.
+Use this only where needed, and generally only on read-only dps.

 ### `mapping`